ngiann/GaussianVariationalInference.jl/docs/src/index.md

 A plot similar to the one below should appear.
 ![exampleproblem1](exampleproblem1.png)

-Options `S` above specifies the number of samples to use in order to approximate the variational lower bound, i.e. the objective that which minimised produces the best Gaussian approximation.
+Options `S` above specifies the number of samples to use in order to approximate the ELBO (see [Technical description](@ref)), i.e. the objective that which minimised produces the best Gaussian approximation.
 The higher `S` is set the better, however, at a higher computational cost.
-The lower `S` the faster the method, but the riskier to produce a biased solution, see [Technical description](@ref).
+The lower `S` the faster the method, but the riskier to produce a biased solution.